dan-lovelace/web-extension-boilerplate/README.md

     your `start` command.
 After all packages have started, you're ready to load the unpacked extension from this location in your browser of choice.
 The process for this varies so be sure to look up the latest steps recommended by your browser.
-Here are some instructions for two popular browsers:
+Here are some instructions for two popular ones:
     - Chrome:
       https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked
     - Firefox: